35percent/11tystarter/src/posts/2022-10-03-elephant-park-the-final-squeeze.md

 Plot H1 is the site of a demolished council estate and as such a brownfield site that should be optimised for housing, according to the Mayor’s [London Plan 2021](https://www.london.gov.uk/what-we-do/planning/london-plan) policy (also called H1).

-Also, while Lendlease have built 2,689 homes on Elephant Park it has only delivered 25% affordable housing,  including only 100 social rented homes, much less than the 35% required,.
+Also, while Lendlease have built 2,689 homes on Elephant Park it has only delivered 25% affordable housing,  including only 100 social rented homes, much less than the 35% required.
 Lendlease’s claim in 2012 that they could  only provide those numbers was justified by a [viability assessment](https://www.35percent.org/posts/2015-06-25-heygate-viability-assessment-finally-revealed/) that is now ten years old and which was based on 2,462 units, [two hundred and twenty-seven fewer than the 2,689](https://www.35percent.org/posts/2020-02-21-heygate-final-chapter-and-chance-for-southwark-to-redeem-itself/)  than has actually been built.
 There should be a new viability assessment, on the basis of the actual number of units delivered, to ensure the maximum amount of affordable housing, in particular social rented housing, is built on Elephant Park.

 ### Will there be a Health hub?